Q1 2019 Recap & Commentary

 Why was March a little choppy?

-- All the momentum from January is finally wearing off.
+- All the momentum from January finally wore off.

 - The Fed’s excitement slowing down interest rate hikes worried investors that there could actually be something wrong with the global economy.